 Creating Content With Page Builders

 Astra and OceanWP have both been designed from the ground up with WordPress page builders in mind.
-They both support full-page layouts and the developers have ensured that native theme features and customisation options work with any page builder you use.
+They both support full-page layouts and the developers have ensured that native theme features and customization options work with any page builder you use.

 The good news is that if you have a preferred WordPress page builder, Astra and OceanWP will both work in harmony with it.